devrus91/openwrt-alpine-fan-control/README.md

 # openwrt-alpine-fan-control
-Control the fans on the Netgear R9000 and XR700.
+Control the fans on the Xiaomi R3D.

 ## Usage